 “Things are not always easy, but going to things like the Creative Carers groups has been a real tonic.
 I go there after a few difficult days and it’s lovely.
 Everyone is in the same position and we talk and laugh and I come out thinking that things are not so bad.”
 Sue

 Enjoy great company and a cuppa or two at one of our carers cafes.
 They take place in venues throughout the county and you are welcome to stay for as little or as long as you are able to.
-In our recent carer survey there was a 28% increase in the number of carers who felt better after attending one of our cafes.
 Try one and see for yourself.
 Find a café here

 Take a break